Helenpham1097/document/README.md

 ### Templates
 - We had to create separate partial templates to use while the main website pages are not included.
-  When the rest of the pages are added _main_nav and _main_footer will need to be implemented into the layout.
+  When the rest of the pages are added, _main_nav and _main_footer will need to be implemented into the layout.

 ### Pagination
 - Pagination is currently disabled in blog/index.antlers.html while it's not supported by SSG https://github.com/statamic/ssg/issues/10.